laser-institute/aera23-foundations/README.md

 **TOPICS**
 Guided by our Text mining Case Study: Do the public like NGSS?
 We will investigate the public sentiment expressed toward the Next Generation Science Standards (NGSS) and compare the sentiment for NGSS and Common Core State Standards using Twitter data.
-This study is from Dr. Joshua Rosenberg's team (https://osf.io/xymsd/).
+This study is from [Dr. Joshua Rosenberg's team](https://osf.io/xymsd/).

 - **Text Mining Basics - Tidy Text & Word Counts** Following a gentle introduction to getting our text "tidy" so we can perform some basic word counts, look at words that occur at a higher rate in a group of documents, examine words that are unique to those document groups, and create visualizations such as word cloud.